 3. Statutorily Non Delegable Duties: Certain legal or regulatory mandates expressly prohibit delegation to protect public policy or safety.

-Understanding these distinctions is critical to determine when delegation is permissible and to safeguard contractual expectations.
+These distinctions determine when delegation is permissible and help safeguard your contractual expectations.

 Key liability issues include: